 On importing we get multiple methods.
 One of them is “ensure” which allow us to check if the right value satisfies a predicate.
 If not then it will return value of Left type.

-There are many more and they will be discussed in my next blog.
-Stay tuned for that. 😊
+There are many more and they will be discussed in this blog.

 - In Scala we don’t have so-called “Smart Constructors” but they are available in Cats for Either.